reactjs/react-docgen/.changeset/sour-jeans-tell.md

 'react-docgen': minor
 ---

-Add support for React.FC in TypeScript
+Add support for `React.FC` in TypeScript.